jdevfullstack-tutorials/code-testing/README.md

 Then, the effect is immediate: when you look at the code, it's really neat.

-And take note,
+So, from that point in time,
+I realized I need to
+include code testing in my
-I just write unit tests for
-components or functions that
+workflow.
+But I just write unit tests for components or functions that
 I feel I really need to focus on.

 This only means that a developer